samuelhbne/proxy-xray/README.md

 proxy-xray <connection-options>
-    -i|--stdin                         [Optional] Read config from stdin instead of auto generation -d|--debug                         [Optional] Start in debug mode with verbose output --ignore-china                     [Optional] Add routing rules to avoid domain and ip located in China being proxied --ignore-domain <domain-rule>      [Optional] Add a non-proxy routing rule for domain, like sina.cn or geosite:geosite:geolocation-cn
-    --ignore-ip     <ip-rule>          [Optional] Add a non-proxy routing rule for ip, like 1.1.1.1/32 or geoip:cn --proxy-domain  <domain-rule>      [Optional] Add a proxy routing rule for domain, like twitter.com or geosite:google-cn --proxy-ip      <ip-rule>          [Optional] Add a proxy routing rule for ip, like geoip:netflix --block-domain  <domain-rule>      [Optional] Add a block routing rule for domain, like geosite:category-ads-all --block-ip      <ip-rule>          [Optional] Add a block routing rule for ip, like geoip:private --ltx  <VLESS-TCP-XTLS option>     id@host:port
+    -i|--stdin                         [Optional] Read config from stdin instead of auto generation -d|--debug                         [Optional] Start in debug mode with verbose output --direct-china                     [Optional] Add routing rules to avoid domain and ip located in China being proxied --direct-domain <domain-rule>      [Optional] Add a direct routing rule for domain, likegeosite:geosite:geolocation-cn --direct-ip     <ip-rule>          [Optional] Add a direct routing rule for ip, like geoip:cn --proxy-domain  <domain-rule>      [Optional] Add a proxy routing rule for domain, like twitter.com or geosite:google-cn --proxy-ip      <ip-rule>          [Optional] Add a proxy routing rule for ip, like 1.1.1.1/32 or geoip:netflix --block-domain  <domain-rule>      [Optional] Add a block routing rule for domain, like geosite:category-ads-all --block-ip      <ip-rule>          [Optional] Add a block routing rule for ip, like geoip:private --ltx  <VLESS-TCP-XTLS option>     id@host:port